 Belarus can turn out to be an intriguing place for a curious traveler who is fed up with all European cities.
-Moreover, as visa restrictions are getting softer (citizens from 80 countries don’t need a visa if they enter and exit the country through Minsk National Airport and stay up to 5 days), this country is becoming a more and more attractive tourist spot.
+Moreover, as visa restrictions are getting softer –foreign nationals may visit any place in Belarus within 30 days of their visa–free stay.
+However, they must arrive and leave the country only through Minsk National Airport.

 Let’s see what every visitor should know while planning a trip to Belarus:

 1. Excluding visa-free visit, there are some more ways to come to Belarus without a visa – you can come to travel around the ancient nature reserve Belovezhskaya Pushcha or the beautiful city of Hrodna and Augustow channel.

 2. All foreign citizens spending more than 5 days in Belarus should have official registration.
 Otherwise, they will get a fine up to 500 € at the border.
 Starting January 2, 2019, foreigners can register in Belarus online.
 The official information can be found here.